awspring/spring-cloud-aws/README.md

 # Using IntelliJ IDEA

 ElastiSpring development is done with [IntelliJ IDEA] [IntelliJ].
-All configurations files (which do not contain environment specific paths) are kept in the repository to ensure that every developer gets the same settings (Copyright header, Formatter, Inspections, Encoding etc.).
-These files are located in the root and .idea folder.
+In order to create all [IntelliJ IDEA] [IntelliJ] project files, you have to execute the following Gradle task:

+ 	./gradlew idea

- You can open the project through File --> Open... (select the folder which you checked out before)
+ Then you can open the project through File --> Open... (select the elasticspring.ipr file locate at the project root).
+ If for some reason you want to remove the [IntelliJ IDEA] [IntelliJ] project files you can run:

+ 	./gradlew cleanIdea

 # Running integration tests